Randomized Benchmarking with Synthetic Quantum Circuits: Synthetic Randomized Benchmarking

 where we have defined the synthetic operations $\rho' = \sum_i c_i^\rho\rho_i$, $E' = \sum_j c_j^E E_j$, and $\mathcal{S}' = \sum_k c_k^{\mathcal{S}}\mathcal{S}_k$.
 We have written discrete sums for illustration, but these could be continuous integrals.
 Importantly, there are no \emph{a priori} restrictions on the signs or magnitudes of the coefficients.
 Therefore, the synthetic operations $\rho', E', \mathcal{S}'$ need not satisfy the normalization and positivity conditions of physical states, measurements, or channels; only the individual probabilities $\llangle E_j|\mathcal{S}_k|\rho_i\rrangle$ on the right side of \eqref{synthesis} are associated with experimental outcomes.
 All of our protocols use \emph{synthetic circuits} that incorporate some combination of \emph{synthetic gates} and \emph{synthetic SPAM}.\footnote{A note on terminology: as in most of the RB literature, we use the term ``gate'' to refer to a circuit layer (a unitary operation on the entire Hilbert space) rather than an elementary quantum gate on a quantum register.
 However, we \emph{also} use the term ``gate'' more flexibly to refer to the entire sequence of gates that comprises the part of a quantum circuit other than state preparation and measurement---i.e., what most other literature would call a ``circuit.''
 We hope the meaning is clear from context.}

 Our extremely simple framework unifies and extends existing constructions in various ways.
 Character RB is a special case of synthetic RB in which the synthetic circuits involve only synthetic gates and those synthetic gates are constructed according to the formula \eqref{standardformula}.
-More broadly, synthetic RB can be viewed as a generalization of filtered RB (which itself encompasses many existing RB protocols) in which we process data streams over inputs as well as outputs.
-That is, we allow the filter function to depend on \emph{both} the initial state and the final measurement effect.
-For sufficiently good SPAM, this simple but significant augmentation can be used to great effect to enhance the RB signal.
+More broadly, synthetic RB is a generalization of filtered RB (which itself encompasses many existing RB protocols) in which we process data streams over inputs as well as outputs to isolate a target signal.
+That is, we allow the filter function to depend on \emph{both} the initial state and the final measurement effect, thereby estimating the quantity

+---which, like \eqref{filteredRB}, is constructed to be proportional to $f_\lambda^m$.
+For sufficiently good SPAM, this simple but significant augmentation to \eqref{filteredRB} can be used to great effect to enhance the RB signal.
 See Figure \ref{taxonomy} for a contextualization of synthetic RB protocols in the form of a Venn diagram.

 We begin by describing the conceptual ingredients of synthetic RB.
 We then discuss its quantitative advantages over existing protocols.

 \tocless{